 “You try to be as calm as possible and I really enjoy walking and hiking I find that a fantastic way to engage my mind and to get away from it.”

-If you suffer from Tinnitus or Meniere’s Disease, the Canadian Hard of Hearing Association – Newfoundland and Labrador offers support through groups, guest speakers, and awareness.
+If you suffer from Tinnitus or Meniere’s Disease, the Canadian Hard of Hearing Association – Newfoundland and Labrador offers support through education, and awareness.
 Reach out to discover how you can learn new ways to cope.